artyomtkachenko/mycv/README.md

 reconciliation between online-traffic and CDR-based traffic.
 - Designed, developed and implemented a monitoring tool, which allowed tracking 90% of faults with the Prepaid system.

-#### Shift Billing Engineer at Kcell JSC - May 2006 - October 2006 (6 months)

-- Worked as a 24/7/365 billing support engineer.
-Troubleshot problems acquired with billing systems users
-- Coordinated work of more than 200 dealers.
-Solved problems acquired with dealers billing applications.
-- Performed daily, weakly and monthly billing procedures.
-Generated clients invoice (about 700000 invoices).

-Recommendations available upon request